KauaDeFraga/StudioFlow/design_guidelines.md

 ## Design Approach

-**Selected Approach:** Design System + SaaS Reference Hybrid

-This is a utility-focused, information-dense B2B SaaS application.
-The design will draw from modern SaaS products like Linear, Asana, and Notion for their clean, efficient interfaces while maintaining strict adherence to data-heavy enterprise UI patterns.
+**Selected Approach:** Minimalist Monochrome with Energetic Accent

+This is a modern, professional fitness studio management platform.
+The design uses a sophisticated monochromatic grayscale palette with a vibrant green accent representing energy, growth, and health - core values of fitness studios.

 **Key Design Principles:**
+1. Clean, professional monochrome interface
+2. Strategic use of green accent for energy and calls-to-action
-1. Information clarity over visual flair
+3. Information clarity with strong visual hierarchy
-2. Efficient workflows with minimal clicks
-3. Scannable data presentation
-4. Consistent, predictable patterns
+4. Minimalist, distraction-free workflows

+**Color Philosophy:**
+- **Monochrome Base:** Pure blacks, grays, and whites create a professional, timeless foundation
+- **Green Accent:** Vibrant emerald green (#22c55e) represents fitness, energy, and progress
+- **No Gradients:** Except for the subtle text gradient in the logo for brand identity

 ---